microsoft/dotnet-apiport/docs/BreakingChanges/022 Some WorkFlow drag and drop APIs are obsolete.md

-## 22: Some WorkFlow drag/drop APIs are obsolete
+## 22: Some WorkFlow drag and drop APIs are obsolete

 ### Scope
 Minor